zilliztech/zdoc/reference/api/java/java/Collections/FieldSchema.md

     The number of dimensions a value should have.

     This is required if __dataType__ of this field is set to __DataType.FloatVector__.

+- `isPrimaryKey(boolean isPrimaryKey)`

+    Whether the current field is the primary field.

+    Setting this to __True__ makes the current field the primary field.

+- `isPartitionKey(boolean isPartitionKey)`

+    Whether the current field is the partitionKey field.

+    Setting this to __True__ makes the current field the partition key.

+- `autoID(boolean autoID)`

+    Whether allows the primary field to automatically increment.

+    Setting this to __True__ makes the primary field automatically increment.
+In this case, the primary field should not be included in the data to insert to avoid errors.

+    Set this parameter in the field with __isPrimaryKey__ set to __True__.

 __RETURN TYPE:__